• Skip to primary navigation

 Oreo Cupcake frosted with oreo buttercream on a red plate.

-How to make these Oreo cupcakes
+How to Make these Oreo Cupcakes

 I wanted to keep this simple, so I started with a regular box cake mix.
 I also wanted to make a small batch, so I didn't use the whole box.
 Have I blown your mind here?
 Yes, it's true, you can make cakes (and cupcakes) using half a box of cake mix.
 Which is fabulous when you don't want THAT much cake around!